w3f/polkadot-wiki/docs/learn/how-to/connect-account.md

 To completely remove a read-only account from the imported accounts, follow these steps:

 1\.
-Click the "Plug icon".
+Click the "Plug icon."

 ![](../../assets/how-to/65028234128.png)